jonTrent/PatienceDiff/README.md

 The algorithm is best explained by describing the supporting algorithms.

 ### findUnique(arr, lo, hi) returns Map
-The Patience Diff algorithm requires unique entries between the arrays being compared when applying the Longest Common Subsequence algorithm, and the findUnique function uses javascript's map method to calculate the count of the lines of equal value.
+The Patience Diff algorithm requires unique entries between the arrays when applying the Longest Common Subsequence algorithm, and the findUnique function uses javascript's Map method to accumulate the total number of like lines.
 Ie, there's no sense in wasting cycles in finding the unique lines between array A and B until finding the unique lines in A and B individually.
-After running through all the lines in the array, the Map will contain the line as the key, and an object with properties of the count of matching lines, and the index of the last matching line.
+After running through all the lines in the array, the Map will contain the line as the key, and an object as the value, with properties of the count of like lines, and the index of the last matched line.
 Then, the Map is walked to remove all entries except for those with count === 1.
 Note that since this Patience Diff algorithm is recursive, that findUnique takes the lo and hi range of the array as input parameters.
-This also eliminates the performance hit of creating slices of the A and B arrays.
+The use of range indexes also eliminates the performance hit of creating slices of the A and B arrays.

 In terms of complexity, presumably the javascript Map function is based on a hashing algorithm, and therefore O(1) in execution, and therefore the findUnique function is O(N).
 Or more accurately, O(Na) and O(Nb) for each array, but assuming the arrays ultimately being compared are generally equal in length, the complexity is O(N).
 Additionally, walking the Map to eliminate all but count === 1 is also linear in time, therefore not affecting the complexity.

 ### uniqueCommon(aArray, aLo, aHi, bArray, bLo, bHi) returns Map
-The uniqueCommon function does what it's named, and finds the unique common lines between arrays A and B.  This is accomplished first by calling findUnique individually for arrays A and B, at which point two Maps are in hand of the unique lines in A and unique lines in B.  Then array A is walked, looking for the corresponding line in array B.  If found, the A Map entry is supplemented with the corresponding matching B Map entry, otherwise the A Map entry is deleted as there is no matching unique line in B.  Again, this function takes lo and hi ranges, as the overall function is designed to be recursive.
+The uniqueCommon function does what it's named, and finds the unique common lines between arrays A and B.  This is accomplished first by calling findUnique individually for arrays A and B, at which point two Maps represent the unique lines in A and the unique lines in B.  Then array A is walked, looking for the corresponding line in array B.  If found, the A Map value is supplemented with the corresponding matching B Map index value, otherwise the A Map entry is deleted as there is no matching unique line in B.  Again, this function takes lo and hi ranges, as the overall function is designed to be recursive.

-In terms of complexity, once the A and B Maps are in hand, the uniqueCommon function simply walks the A Map seeking presumably via hash the B Map value, and therefore is also O(N) in a worse case situation in which arrays A and B completely match with unique lines.
+In terms of complexity, once the A and B Maps are in hand, the uniqueCommon function simply walks the A Map seeking, presumably via hash, the B Map value, and therefore is also O(N) in a worse case situation in which arrays A and B completely match with unique lines.

 ### longestCommonSubsequence(abMap) returns Array
 The longestCommonSubsequence algorithm is best described by the "Alfedenzo" article at https://alfedenzo.livejournal.com/170301.html.
 Suffice to say, it walks the result of uniqueCommon to build a jagged array, and then walks this jagged array backwards to find the longest common subsequence.
 Since the jagged array is walked backwards, it is reversed and then returned.